kleuveld/rdm_pages/_documents/fss_rdm_policy.md

 Furthermore:

 - Researchers should include in their published empirical studies a data statement containing the repository where the data is archived, the persistent identifier of the data, and instructions on how this data can be accessed and for what reasons.
 For sensitive data that is not published and that can only be accessed for verification purposes, a persistent email address may be provided where questions regarding the data can be directed.
-- Researchers should ensure that all datasets that they produce are registered on the VU's Research Portal, including rich metadata describing the data, and the persistent identifier of the data set.
+- Researchers should ensure that all datasets that they produce are registered on the VU's Research Portal, including sufficiently descriptive metadata, and the persistent identifier of the data set.

 [^EUexceptions]: Valid grounds not to publish data include Intellectual Property Rights, personal data protection and confidentiality, security concerns, as well as global economic competitiveness, and other legitimate interests.
 These exceptions can be found [here][eucouncilopendata] (paragraph 14)